 To obtain the requisite regulatory approvals to market and sell any of our product candidates, we must demonstrate, through extensive preclinical studies and clinical trials, that the product candidate is safe and effective in humans.
 The number of clinical trials required to obtain approval varies depending on the particular product candidate, the disease or condition for which it is in development and the regulations applicable to it.
 Preclinical studies and clinical trials are lengthy and expensive, difficult to design and implement and subject to a historically high rate of failure.
 The development of each of our product candidates involves significant risks at each stage of testing.
 A failure of one or more of our clinical trials could occur at any stage of testing.
-In 2004, we completed Phase II clinical trials for product candidates failed to meet defined endpoints of the Phase II clinical trials, we discontinued the development of these product candidates.
-If we experience similar difficulties or failures in our ongoing or future clinical trials, or if we are not able to design our clinical trials with clear criteria to determine the efficacy of our product candidates may never be approved for sale or become commercially available.
+In 2004, we completed Phase II clinical trials for product candidates that we had been developing for attention deficit hyperactivity disorder and ulcerative colitis.
+Because we determined that these product candidates failed to meet defined endpoints of the Phase II clinical trials, we discontinued the development of these product candidates.
+If we experience similar difficulties or failures in our ongoing or future clinical trials, or if we are not able to design our clinical trials with clear criteria to determine the efficacy of our product candidates, our product candidates may never be approved for sale or become commercially available.